 The approved hours of operation for the use of ‘Warehouse 1’ and ‘Warehouse 2’, is 24 hours per day, 7 days a week.

-The maximum number of staff working at any single time, is to be 60 in ‘Warehouse 1’ and is to be 40 in ‘Warehouse 2’.

 No retail sale of goods shall be conducted from the subject premises.

 All materials and goods associated with the use shall be contained within the building at all times.
 Under no circumstances are items to be stored external of the building, including within the hardstand area (including under the super awning).